 - a.
+Self-awareness and self-management.

+- b.
+Responsible decisionmaking.

+- c.
+Resiliency.

+- d.
+Relationship skills and conflict resolution.

+e.
+Understanding and respecting other viewpoints and backgrounds.

+f.
+For grades 9 through 12, developing leadership skills, interpersonal skills, organization skills, and research skills; creating a résumé, including a digital résumé; exploring career pathways; using state career planning resources; developing and practicing the skills necessary for employment interviews; workplace ethics and workplace law; managing stress and expectations; and self-motivation.

+5.a.
+For students in grades 6 through 12, the social, emotional, and physical effects of social media.
+This component must include, but need not be limited to, the negative effects of social media on mental health, including addiction; the distribution of misinformation on social media; how social media manipulates behavior; the permanency of sharing materials online; how to maintain personal security and identify cyberbullying, predatory behavior, and human trafficking on the Internet; and how to report suspicious behavior encountered on the Internet.

+b.
+The Department of Education shall make available online the instructional material being used pursuant to this subparagraph, and each district school board shall notify parents of its availability.

+Health education and life skills instruction and materials may not contradict the principles enumerated in subsection (3).

-Self-awareness and self-management - b.
-Responsible decision-making - c.
-Resiliency - d.
-Relationship skills and conflict resolution - e.
-Understanding and respecting other viewpoints and backgrounds - f.
-For grades 9 through 12, developing leadership skills, interpersonal skills, organization skills, and research skills: creating a resume, including a digital resume; exploring career pathways; using state career planning resources; developing and practicing the skills necessary for employment interviews; workplace ethics and workplace law; managing stress and expectations; and self-motivation. - (o) Such additional materials, subjects, courses, or fields in such grades as are prescribed by law or by rules of the State Board of Education and the district school board in fulfilling the requirements of law. - (p) The study of Hispanic contributions to the United States - (q) The study of women's contributions to the United States - (r) The nature and importance of free enterprise to the United States economy - (s) Civic and character education on the qualities and responsibilities of patriotism and citizenship, including kindness; respect for authority, life, liberty, and personal property; honesty; charity; racial, ethnic, and religious tolerance; and cooperation and, for grades 11 and 12, voting using the uniform primary and general election ballot described in s.
-101.151(9). - (t) In order to encourage patriotism, the sacrifices that veterans and Medal of Honor recipients have made in serving our country and protecting democratic values worldwide.
-Such instruction must occur on or before Medal of Honor Day, Veteran's Day, and Memorial Day.
+(p) Such additional materials, subjects, courses, or fields in such grades as are prescribed by law or by rules of the State Board of Education and the district school board in fulfilling the requirements of law.

+(q) The study of Hispanic contributions to the United States.

+(r) The study of women's contributions to the United States.

+(s) The nature and importance of free enterprise to the United States economy.

+(t) Civic and character education on the qualities and responsibilities of patriotism and citizenship, including kindness; respect for authority, life, liberty, and personal property; honesty; charity; racial, ethnic, and religious tolerance; and cooperation and, for grades 11 and 12, voting using the uniform primary and general election ballot described in s.
+101.151(9).

+(u) In order to encourage patriotism, the sacrifices that veterans and Medal of Honor recipients have made in serving our country and protecting democratic values worldwide.
+Such instruction must occur on or before Medal of Honor Day, Veterans' Day, and Memorial Day.
 Members of the instructional staff are encouraged to use the assistance of local veterans and Medal of Honor recipients when practicable.

+The State Board of Education is encouraged to adopt standards and pursue assessment of the requirements of this subsection.
+Instructional programming that incorporates the values of the recipients of the Congressional Medal of Honor and that is offered as part of a social studies, English Language Arts, or other schoolwide character building and veteran awareness initiative meets the requirements of paragraph (u).